repology/repology-rules/README.md

 #### altscheme

-Similar to **altver**, but for the case where versioning schemes do not have common prefix and are totally incomatible:
+Similar to **altver**, but for the case where versioning schemes do not have a common prefix and are totally incompatible:

 `3.2.1`, `3207`, `3.2.2`, `3211`

-Marking either of the schemes with this flag results in completely independent processing, which would allow both `3.2.2` and `3211` to be treated as newest.
+Marking either of the schemes with this flag results in completely independent processing, which would allow both `3.2.2` and `3211` to be treated as the newest version.

 ```yaml
 - { name: sublime-text, verpat: "[0-9]+", altscheme: true }